Henry Peter: Life

 In parallel to his activities as a business lawyer, he became a professor at the Faculty of Law of the University of Geneva after receiving his PhD from there in 1988.
 He taught corporate law and sports law, while progressively holding several important positions within the institution.
-From 2006 to 2017, he was headed the Business Law Department of the Faculty of Law, and in 2017, he created the Centre for Philanthropy at the same university and became its director.
-He is also a member of the Committee of the Banking and Financial Law Centre of the University of Geneva, Chairman of the Sports Commission and a member of the Audit Committee of the university.
+From 2006 to 2017, he headed the Business Law Department of the Faculty of Law, and in 2017, he created the Geneva Centre for Philanthropy, serving as its Head until the end of 2024.
+Shortly after announcing the creation of the Media Philanthropy Initiative, he takes over the management of the Aventinus Foundation, which owns the daily newspaper Le Temps.
+He is also Chairman of the Sports Commission and a member of the Audit Committee of the University.

+In Ticino, where he lives, he is a member of the board of the Università della Svizzera Italiana (USI), chairman of the board of the Foundation for the Lugano Faculties of USI, and President of the foundation board of the Museum of Art of Italian Switzerland (MASILugano).

 In the course of his academic career, he has been involved in other institutions, notably the Jean Moulin University Lyon 3 in France, the University of Fribourg, the International Academy of Sport Science and Technology of Lausanne, the Swiss Judicial Academy of Neuchâtel, the Duke Summer Institute, the University of Zurich and the University of Italian Switzerland.

+On 14 July 2021, Henry Peter was made a Knight of the French Legion of Honour.

 Publications

-Henry Peter is the author or co-author of more than a hundred books and publications in his various fields of expertise, including part of the Swiss reference legal commentary Commentaire romand, along with The Routledge Handbook of Taxation and Philanthropy andThe International Handbook of Social Enterprise Law, as well as four successive books dedicated to the decisions made regarding the America's Cup.
+Henry Peter is the author or co-author of more than a hundred publications in his various fields of expertise, including part of the Swiss reference legal commentary Commentaire romand, along with The Routledge Handbook of Taxation and Philanthropy and The International Handbook of Social Enterprise Law, as well as five successive books dedicated to the decisions made regarding the America's Cup.